Search

 What about the ACFP’s work do you find most valuable?

-I value the ACFP’s great effort and commitment in optimizing healthcare and the role of Family Physicians in Alberta.
+I value the ACFP’s great effort and commitment in optimizing health care and the role of family physicians in Alberta.

 Dr. Akolisa Anyaduba